apache/incubator-kie-kogito-runtimes/springboot/bom/README.md

-# Kogito SpringBoot BOM
+# Kogito Spring Boot BOM

 In this module you will find the `kogito-springboot-bom` BOM ([Bill of Materials](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html#bill-of-materials-bom-poms))
 .

-This BOM goal is to include all Kogito Core and SpringBoot dependencies in one single file.
+This BOM goal is to include all Kogito Core and Spring Boot dependencies in one single file.

-Users are encouraged to use this BOM with the [Kogito SpringBoot Starter](../kogito-springboot-starter).
+Users are encouraged to use this BOM with the [Kogito Spring Boot Starter](../kogito-springboot-starter).

 ## How to use it